DEFRA/software-development-standards/standards/kubernetes_standards.md

 ### Use a managed Kubernetes service
 Managed Kubernetes services such as Azure Kubernetes Service (AKS) in Azure or Elastic Kubernetes Service (EKS) in AWS are used as opposed to any IaaS Kubernetes implementation.

-This is because managed Kubernetes services abstract the maintainence and configuration of master nodes to the cloud provider, meaning teams only need to support the worker nodes.
+This is because managed Kubernetes services abstract the maintainence and configuration of master nodes to the cloud provider, meaning teams only need to support the worker nodes where services run.
+Maintaining a full Kubernetes cluster can be very complicated and requires a high level of in depth Kubernetes and networking knowledge which can be a barrier to entry for some teams.
+Using a managed service significantly reduces this complexity.

-# Configuration
+### Use Helm for packaging deployments
+[Helm](https://helm.sh/) is a tool to bundle individual Kubernetes configuration files into single deployable packages.
+This significantly reduces the complexity of configuring a cluster and deploying applications to it.

+Helm 3 must be used and teams should never use Helm 2 due to security risk introduced by Tiller in a cluster.

+Teams are also encouraged to use a Helm Library chart to reduce duplication of Helm charts across multiple services.
+Such as [this one](https://github.com/DEFRA/ffc-helm-library) used by the Future Farming and Countryside Programme (FFC).

+### Use ConfigMaps for configuration
 Configuration for an application running in a pod should be passed to the pod via a `ConfigMap` Kubernetes resource.

-The configuration values should be stored in Azure Application Configuration and injected via CI.

-# Helm chart
-Helm charts allow multiple Kubenetes resource definitions to be deployed and undeployed as a single unit.

-Helm version 3 is used within FFC.

-Helm 2 should never be used due to security risk introduced by Tiller in a cluster.

-## Source control
-- Helm charts are source controlled in the same repository as the microservice they relate to

-- Helm charts are saved in a `helm` directory and named the same as the repository.
-For example a chart referencing the ELM Payment Service would be stored in the `./helm/elm-payment-service` directory

-- Helm chart versions are automatically updated by CI in line with the application version

-## Helm chart library
-- to keep Helm charts DRY, the [FFC Helm Chart Library](https://github.com/DEFRA/ffc-helm-library) is used as a base for all resource definitions

-- consuming Helm charts only need to define where there is variation from the base Helm chart

-## Helm chart repository
-- Helm charts are published to a Helm chart repository using Azure Container Registry

-- Helm charts for in flight Pull Requests are not published
+Sensitive or environment specific values should be overriden during the Helm deployment.

-# Labels
+### Labels
 Labels are intended to be used to specify identifying attributes of objects that are meaningful and relevant to users, but do not directly imply semantics to the core system.

 Labels can be used to organise and to select subsets of objects.
 Labels can be attached to objects at creation time and subsequently added and modified at any time.
 Each object can have a set of key/value labels defined.
 Each Key must be unique for a given object.

 In order to take full advantage of using labels, they should be applied on every resource object within a Helm chart. i.e. all deployments, services, ingresses etc.

-## Required labels
+#### Required labels
 Each Helm chart templated resource should have the below labels.
 Example placeholders are provided for values.

 ```